 GOOD THINGS GROW IN ONTARIO

-Fresh from the Farm is proud to feature Ontario grown apples, potatoes, onions, sweet potatoes and carrots for the upcoming September 2019 fundraising campaign.
+Fresh from the Farm is proud to feature fresh and healthy Ontario grown apples, potatoes, onions, sweet potatoes and carrots.
 We are also proud of our Ontario farmers who promote and participate in Fresh from the Farm by growing and delivering their Ontario products directly to YOUR school!

 WHY BUYING ONTARIO FRUIT AND VEGETABLES IS GOOD!

 ✔ It supports our communities

 Choosing fresh and delicious local food helps to create jobs and supports economic growth in Ontario.
 It also builds a strong sense of community by supporting Ontario's farmers and businesses.
 Every time you buy local, Ontario, you make a positive impact.

 Ontario farmers take pride in being good stewards of the land, helping to preserve it for future generations.
 Buying local also means your food comes from closer to home, and the closer, the fresher!

 Adding nutritious Ontario fruits and vegetables to your diet can help contribute to a healthier lifestyle.
 They provide excellent sources of vitamins, minerals and fibre.
 As well, adds texture, colour and a variety of flavor profiles to any meal or snack.